GVCL/SuP-SLiP/README.md

 ![architecture diagram](./static/fig01.png)

+## Data
+Please refer to [this file](./data/README.md) for more information about downloading the data used for our analysis.

 ## Code
 🌟 We will be releasing the code shortly for this project through this repo.
 Thank you for your interest!